ropensci/osmdata/README.md

 3.  `get_polygons`

-Points generally correspond to OSM nodes, and ways to OSM highways, although more specific
+Points generally correspond to OSM nodes, and ways to OSM highways, with the exact case dependending on the specific `key-value` pairs passed to the [overpass](http://overpass-api.de/) API.

 Note that `get_polygons` does not yet have the capability to process OpenStreetMap `multipolygon` objects.